emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 Next, ensure the `namespace` field in the `ClusterRoleBinding` is configured correctly for your particular deployment.
 If you are not installing Ambassador into the `default` namespace, you will need to update this file accordingly.

 **Note:** Ambassador 0.40.2 and below does not support v1 `AuthService` configurations.
-If you are using a lower version of Ambassador, replace the `AuthService` in the downloaded YAML with:
+If you are using an older version of Ambassador, replace the `AuthService` in the downloaded YAML with:

 ```
       ---